Siddami/100DayOfCode/day15/README.md

-# Exercise Report: Set and Map Operations
+# Day 15 #100DaysOfCode: Set and Map Operations

-This report summarizes a series of operations performed on sets and maps.
+This readme summarizes a series of operations performed on sets and maps.

 1. **Empty Set Creation:** An empty set named `emptySet` is created.